ARM-software/psa-api/doc/crypto/api/keys/types.rst

                     `PSA_ALG_ECIES_SEC1`

             *   -   Montgomery
-                -   Montgomery curve public keys can only be used in key encapsulation algorithms.
+                -   Montgomery curve public keys can only be used in key-encapsulation algorithms.

                     `PSA_ALG_ECIES_SEC1`